Data Federation and Trustfall

 Daniel Abadi says in his post about the subject “Thirty years ago it was already commonplace for large businesses to have hundreds — even thousands of different database instances managing data from the variety of different applications running at that business”.
-This leads to several data silos, making really hard to find answers that need to join different data sources.
+This situation resulted in the proliferation of data silos, complicating the retrieval of answers that required combining information from various sources.

-The coordinator is responsible for complex tasks, such as the optimizations of the query plan.
-The optimizer/planner is responsible for transforming the SQL (SQL is a declarative language, so it does not tell HOW things should be executed, but WHAT the user wants) into a executable plan.
+Digging into the Presto architecture, outlined in the Presto white paper, the coordinator manages complex tasks like optimizing query plans, while the optimizer/planner transforms SQL queries (SQL is a declarative language, so it does not tell HOW things should be executed, but WHAT the user wants) into executable plans.
 It will also break the request into smaller tasks and split it between the workers so it can be run in parallel.
-The interesting part about Presto is that it can return the results as they are ready, instead of waiting for everything before responding to the client.
+Presto's ability to return results incrementally, rather than waiting for completion, adds to its appeal.

-But we were talking about taking a user request and translating it into the commands of different data sources, so let’s jump into the worker.
-In order to connect Presto to the rest of the world, you need to implement the Connector interface.
-Is the Connector which will help Presto to translate its internal representation to where the data is stored.
+But we were talking about taking a user request and translating it into the commands of different data sources, so let’s jump into the worker which is responsible for fetching the data from a diverse set of data sources.
+To connect Presto to the rest of the world, you need to implement the Connector interface.
+It is the Connector which will helps Presto translate its internal representation to where the data is stored.

 Querying (almost) everything

-There is a very interesting project written in Rust called “Trustfall” which allow users to query (almost) everything.
-Quoting the GitHub repo: "Trustfall is a query engine for querying any kind of data source, from APIs and databases to any kind of files on disk — and even AI models.”.
+Enter Trustfall, a Rust-based project enabling users to query almost any data source, from APIs and databases to various files on disk — and even AI models.

 This approach allows you to do very cool things such as cross-API queries.
 We can see a demo of a query responding “Which GitHub Actions are used in projects on the front page of HackerNews with >=10 points?” (which is available on the repo readme)